Garlicky, lemony, fall-apart lamb, served in tacos with Greek salad.

-There is so much to love about this recipe.
-Perfectly cooked, garlicky, herby, lemony, fall-apart lamb with a caramelised crust that is not only delicious but incredibly easy to make.
-This is a foolproof, no-fuss recipe that you can have roasting away in the oven within 15 minutes.
-The marinade is so simple and the lamb comes out perfectly juicy and packed with flavour four hours later.
-Lamb shoulder is near impossible to get wrong, as the longer it cooks, the softer and more tender it becomes.
-I love that so few ingredients can create something so delicious and although lamb shoulder isn’t a “cheap” ingredient, it’s excellent value.
-One roast is generally enough to feed my family twice and leftover lamb can be frozen and repurposed so there is never any waste.
+There is so much to love about this recipe – especially the perfectly cooked, garlicky, herby, lemony, fall-apart lamb with a caramelised crust, which is not only delicious but incredibly easy to make.
+This is a foolproof, no-fuss recipe that you can have roasting away in the oven within 10 minutes.
+The marinade is so simple and the lamb comes out, 4 hours later, melt-in-the-mouth tender and packed with flavour.
+It’s then packed into tortillas or flatbreads with a Greek-inspired salad and refreshing tzatziki.

 Greek Slow Roasted Lamb Shoulder Tacos 4